Pietrus1001/polygonscan/README.md

 > **Setup:**
 > 1.Install node.js on your computer
 > 2.Download all files to your computer
-> 3.Go to /polygonscan-main, open terminal and install node by command: "npm i node.js"
+> 3.Open terminal, go to /polygonscan-main and use command "npm i node.js"
-> 4.Go to /src and run script by command : "node index.js" in terminal
+> 4.Go to /polygonscan-main/src in terminal and run script by command: "node index.js"

 ***Link to polygon contracts:***
 ```